jsolly/awesome-django-blog/README.md

 $ python3 manage.py migrate
 ```

-2. rename 'sample.env' to .env and change the values to match your setup
+2. rename 'blogthedata/config/sample.env' to .env and change the values to match your setup
    (database passwords, secret keys, etc)

 ```shell